 1971 International Harvester Travelall Review May 3, 2016 by Cedric (Driver Weekly)

 The Travelall was an SUV manufactured by the International Harvester Company, an agricultural equipment manufacturer that also produced a range of light trucks in competition with the larger automakers.
 International was one of a number of small manufacturers that were once able to offer innovative and niche vehicles to consumers in addition to the Big Three, and the Travelall was available between 1953 and 1975.
 We’ll admit that we have a certain nostalgia for these small companies that built these amazing vehicles on a small budget.
-The 1971 models are part of the final and fourth generation, which began with the 1969 model year.
-While this model was orphaned when IHC stopped producing passenger vehicles in 1980, the Travellall is still popular today for its funky styling and durability—if you can find it.
+The 1971 models are part of the fourth and final generation, which began with the 1969 model year.
+While this model was orphaned when IHC stopped producing passenger vehicles in 1980, the Travellall is still popular today for its funky styling and durability—if you can find one.

 There were three V8 engines available across the lineup.
 These eight-cylinder powerplants came straight from IHC and came in 304, 345, and 392 cubic inch displacements.
 Due to a shortage of their in-house eight-cylinder mills, IHC also sold the Travelall with the AMC inline six until 1972 and the rare Travelall V-400 with the AMC 401 ci V8.
 Because of this, you can find a 1971 Travelall that has a power output of between 145 and 253 horsepower.
 1971 was the last model year that the 6-cylinder engine was available since it proved unpopular compared to the other engines.
 Owners were eager for the best eight-cylinder mills from IHC.

 If you are interested in finding a 1971 International Harvester Travelall, you may have to do a bit of searching, but should be able to find one.
-The truck attracted a loyal, if small, following that kept their vehicles running for years.
+The truck attracted a loyal, if small, following during its production that kept their vehicles running for years.
 Also, there were tons of unusual variations with raised roofs and extended wheelbases.
 These models were modified by Springfield Equipment Company for use as school buses, limousines, and ambulances.
-Auto enthusiasts occasionally find the Travelall in junkyards, although they will typically need serious repairs, and some collectors admire this vehicle for its influence on the modern SUVs and enthusiasts might appreciate the retro appeal and quality engineering.
+Auto enthusiasts occasionally find the Travelall in junkyards, although they will typically need serious repairs.
+Modern collectors admire this vehicle for its influence on the modern SUVs and enthusiasts might appreciate the retro appeal and quality engineering.
 With a bit of research, you should be able to find your own piece of automotive history.